Research Overview

 Recent work on the normative significance of fitting emotions can be broadly grouped into two approaches.
 Some philosophers aim to capture the normative significance of fitting emotion types in terms of their consequences on things we value.
 Other philosophers have pushed back against this approach by emphasizing that fitting emotions are a distinct cognitive good.
 In this paper, I offer a third, distinctive approach for thinking about the normative significance of fitting emotions, which I call constitutivism.
 I argue that much of the normative significance of fitting emotions stems from the fact that emotions are a constitutive part of the virtues and identities that matter to us.
 I argue that unlike the two predominant approaches, constitutivism can both (i) capture the normative phenomenology of making hard choices about what fitting emotions to cultivate and (ii) account for rich variation in normative significance across a range of fitting emotions.

-The Dreadful, Mortal Soul in Plato's Timaeus (draft available upon request; presenting at the 2023 Central APA)
+The Dreadful, Mortal Soul in Plato's Timaeus (draft available upon request)

 The Young Gods of Plato’s Timaeus are set with a difficult task: embodying the immortal soul.
 The embodied existence of humans, alongside the existence of other creatures, is necessary for the cosmos to be “sufficiently complete.”
 (41c) But our bodily nature brings with it another kind of soul, too: a mortal one, fused together from a variety of different ‘dreadful disturbances,’ sense-perception, and an all-venturing lust (69d).
 Yet we are reminded repeatedly throughout the Timaeus that it is necessary for the Young Gods to furnish us with a mortal soul.
 They execute this task carefully, with the placement, function, and relations of each part being the best they can possibly be within the constraints of mortality and necessity.
 So the story of human creation is also a story of teleology.
 We are thus left with a delicate interpretive task: explaining the dreadfulness of the mortal given its careful creation by divine handiwork.
 Call this the task of developing a dreadful teleology.
 I begin by reviewing the dreadful teleology of the appetitive soul, explaining why the disturbances of the appetitive soul are both necessary and dreadful.
 I then argue that while Timaeus offers us a clear account of the teleology of the spirited part of the soul within the creation account, making sense of its dreadfulness is more challenging.
 I take up this challenge in the rest of the paper.